oddwiki/oddwiki.github.io/_characters/squeek.md

 # Appearance

-The appearance of the character is largely unknown, aside from a single interview[^interw] gives a few details about his circumstances:
+The appearance of the character is largely unknown, aside from a single interview[^interw] that gives a few details about his circumstances:

 > **You once named Squeek’s Oddysee as the third entry - what was your concept, at least at the time?**
 >